MaastrichtU-IDS/best-practices/docs/education-workshops.md

 title: Try IDS workshops
 ---

-## Build Python package with CI/CD workshops
+## Publish a Python package with automated tests

 Follow the workshop at https://maastrichtu-ids.github.io/workshop-ci